addrummond/numberize/README.markdown

     ABC.
 My heading

 You can then get the number of this heading using `$ABC`.
+If you do not want a heading to be numbered, precede it with a `*':

+    *My heading

+The `*' is stripped in the output and the heading is left unnumbered.